spiral/docs/http/routing.md

 `Controllers\UsersController`.

 ## Generate URLs using routes
-In many cases you may want to generate URL specific to some route without locking yourself to url pattern, you can do that by using Router method `createUri` which will return `UriInterface`.
+In many cases you may want to generate URL specific to some route without locking yourself to url pattern, you can do that by using Router method `createUri` for that.

 ```php
 //routeName = 'profile[/<id>]'